 The Plan Bay Area 2050 Final Blueprint forecasts that the nine Bay Area counties will add 1.4 million new households between 2015 and 2050.
 For the eight-year time frame covered by this Housing Element Update, HCD has identified the region's housing need as 441,176 units.
-The total number of housing units assigned by HCD is separated into four income categories that cover housing types for all income levels, from very low-income households to market rate housing.
-This calculation, known as the Regional Housing Needs
+The total number of housing units assigned by HCD is separated into four income categories that cover housing types for all income levels, from very low-income households to market rate housing.1 This calculation, known as the Regional Housing Needs Determination (RHND), is based on population projections produced by the California Department of Finance as well as adjustments that incorporate the region's existing housing need.

-HCD divides the RHNA into the following four income categories: Very Low income: 0-50 percent of AMI, Low income: 50-80 percent of AMI, Moderate income: 80-120 percent of AMI, and Above Moderate income: 120 percent or more of AMI.
+1 HCD divides the RHNA into the following four income categories: Very Low income: 0-50 percent of AMI, Low income: 50-80 percent of AMI, Moderate income: 80-120 percent of AMI, and Above Moderate income: 120 percent or more of AMI.